irchchaf/irchchaf.github.io/index.md

 ---

 ### Self-supervised deep learning for beam prediction in mmWave networks
 Beam prediction in dynamic mmWave networks is a challenging task.
-In this project, self-supervised deep learning is leveraged to predict, based on sub-6 GHz channels data, mmWave beams in an access-point/receiver link and optimize the data rate.
+In this project, self-supervised deep learning is leveraged to predict, based on sub-6 GHz channels data, mmWave beams in one access-point/receiver link and optimize the data rate.
 The trained neural network exploits the channel data at the input to output the beamforming vector for the mmWave band.

 <img src="images/proj1.png?raw=true" />